wvteijlingen/Spine/README.md

 ```

 ### Logging
-Spine comes with a very rudimentary logging system.
+Spine comes with a rudimentary logging system.
 Each logging domain can be configured with a certain log level:

 ```swift
 Spine.setLogLevel(.Debug, forDomain: .Spine)